pivotal/blog/content/post/Firehose-Plugin.md

 - CF CLI
 - Logging & Metrics
 date: 2015-10-20T20:54:48-06:00
-draft: true
 short: |
   Get your Cloud Foundry Firehose logs and metrics straight to your fingertips.
-title: Firehose Plugin
+title: Using the Cloud Foundry Firehose Plugin
 ---

 ## Firehose at your fingertips